Sam Burcher dot com

 The Blitz kids faithfully followed Spandau Ballet to the HMS Belfast moored on the River Thames.
 I slipped aboard the shipshape quarterdeck in my very high heels and long black evening dress embellished with a huge silk waterfall bow that was suspended at my waist with tiny hooks and eyes, and a borrowed white fox-fur stole.
 The press and film crews showed up in droves and my beautiful friends and I somehow inadvertedly locked ourselves into a cabin for part of the night!

 Spandau played the cavernous nightclub Heaven, under the arches in Charing Cross, paring ruffle shirts down to white vests and neckerchiefs.
 The infectious congas on To Cut a Long Story Short reverberated around the huge space as photographers jumped out of the shadows, shoving flashlights in our faces.
-I was overdressed in a white satin shirt with angel sleeves stuffed into a 1950's frock coat with a wide white leather belt, a big white hat and white gloves.
+It was hot hown there, especially as I had overdressed in a white satin shirt with angel sleeves stuffed into a 1950's frock coat with a wide white leather belt, a big white hat and white gloves.

 The Scala Cinema in Soho televised Spandau’s performance for a current affairs programme called Twentieth Century Box.
 It was a golden afternoon in May 1980, and I had deliberately clashed my pink swing jacket with a pair of green satin stilettos.
 I waited excitedly for my friend Dick, who later modelled Vivianne Westwood’s memorable pirate collection, to pick me up in his car.
 Dick was seventeen and already understood how the media worked.
 When we arrived early at the Scala, he went back outside to make sure that he was filmed coming back in.